 If you do want someone else to cook for you, pick a restaurant that accepts to-go orders.
 Then take your meal back to your room, which saves you money on drinks and gratuity.

 If you’re flying, Kepnes suggests bringing an empty water bottle through security and filling it up at a fountain.
-Also, bring your own sealed food to minimize expenses.
+Also, bring your own sealed food to minimize expenses, but be careful about items that are considered liquids like yogurt.

 Strategize your dining to maximize your dollars

 If you’re not willing to skip restaurants altogether, get creative!
-Eat lunch at a swanky place because the prices are normally lower than at dinner.
+Eat lunch at a swanky place because the prices are normally lower than at dinner (and it might be easier to score a reservation).
 Or plan your trip during the city’s Restaurant Week, when you can sometimes eat at nicer restaurants for less money, Kepnes says.

 Perhaps the best way to avoid overpriced restaurants is to avoid those near tourist attractions.
 “Those restaurants are usually double the price and half as good,” Kepnes says.
 “Walk three blocks away, and then start looking for a place.”

-You also may be able to cut costs by choosing certain styles of restaurants, such as family-style or with counter service, Huffstetler says.
+You also may be able to cut costs by choosing certain styles of restaurants, such as family-style or fast casual with counter service, Huffstetler says.

 Whatever method you choose, stay true to your lifestyle while traveling.
 “If you don’t eat at fancy restaurants, don’t feel like you have to just because you’re on the road,” Kepnes says.
 “Great local food is found inexpensively at markets, street vendors and sidewalk cafes.”